49 Results

 Not sure?
 Neither was I until I sat down and mapped out exactly who benefits most from my services.
 This ‘lightbulb’ moment transformed my marketing overnight.
 It helps me stay focused when I’m wondering which clients to go after.
 I even wrote them down on a piece of paper that’s taped behind my monitor.

-5. You Don’t Measure Your Marketing Efforts
+5. Freelance Marketing Mistake: You Don’t Measure Your Marketing Efforts

-So you can’t improve them!
+Knowing if you’re successful at something means tracking it, right?
 Once I started tracking freelance article pitches and LinkedIn cold outreach messages, I was able to see that I was having more success than I initially thought.
 Tracking pitches and what happened will show you where you can make tweaks.
-If one client doesn’t like the pitch, approach the competition.
-Discover 10 types of freelance jobs you should explore.
+And ,if one client doesn’t like the pitch, approach their competition.
+Leaving rejected pitches in your inbox is a marketing freelance mistake.

 6. You’re a Social Media One-Trick Pony

 Are you a one-platform wonder?
 It’s time to explore.
 Different platforms attract different audiences.
 Find where your potential clients hang out and start engaging.
-I found a whole new client base on LinkedIn after being more active on Twitter/X for years.
-(Even grew to nearly ~11,000 followers!
-Follow me there.)
+I found a great client base on LinkedIn after being more active on Twitter/X for years.
+(Even grew to nearly over 13,000 followers!
+Follow me on LinkedIn.)

-That being said, I think it’s more important to focus on two social platforms and consistently posting over hitting all of them and only posting 1x/a month.
+That being said, I think it’s more important to focus on two social platforms and consistent posting instead of trying to hit on all of them and only posting 1x/month.
+Overdoing it on social media is a surefire way to hit freelance burnout.

 7. You’re Forgetting to Promote Yourself

 Too busy delivering work to market yourself?
-That’s a trap.
+I’ve been there but if you ignore your freelance marketing plan while you’re slammed, you won’t have work in a few weeks.
 Continuous marketing efforts keep your pipeline full.
 Dedicate time each week to nurture future opportunities.
 I set aside about 25 to 30 percent of my week for this, no matter what.
-(This is covered extensively in last week’s newsletter.)
-Here’s How to Find Clients on LinkedIn.

 8. You Don’t Harness the Power of Local Networking

-Online is great, but local networking has magic of its own.
-Attend events, join local business groups, and connect face-to-face.
-You might be surprised at the variety of personal connections you make and the ideas you get out of in-person networking.
-(I’m up to two in-person events so far this year!)
+Online is great, but local networking in real life is special and can result in new freelance opportunities.
+Never stepping away from their computers is a freelance marketing mistake many of us make.
+Ready to fix it?
+Attend events, join local business groups, and connect face-to-face for a coffee meetup if you can.
+You might be surprised at the variety of personal connections you make and the ideas you get out of in-person networking

 9. You Haven’t Asked for Testimonials

-Testimonials are like freelance currency.
-Heck, customer reviews are every brand’s bread and butter these days.
-I always thought bragging was a bit uncomfortable until a client told me my testimonial page sealed the deal.
-I don’t shy away from showcasing them anymore and you shouldn’t either.
-Ask favorite clients if they’d write a review or referral.
+I always thought bragging was a bit gauche until a client told me my client testimonials on my clients page sealed the deal.
+Now, I chalk this freelance marketing mistake blunder as a lesson learned and I don’t shy away from showcasing them anymore.
+You shouldn’t either.
+Ask favorite clients if they’d write a review or referral when you’re done an assignment.
+It’ll feel more “normal” when you make it a business practice.

 10. You Refuse to Adapt